catherinepope/papermod/content/workshops/resources/writing-a-team-narrative-cv.md

 ## Discussing as a Team

-SIGNPOST DELPHI METHOD

 ### Step 1: Share and discuss

 Meet and review everyone's example libraries.
 Ideally, share those libraries in advance (for example, as a shared Google Doc).
 Make sure all information is in a format that everyone can access.
+The[ Delphi Method](../../../posts/the-delphi-method/) might be an effective approach.

 You can use the following questions as the basis for your discussion: